 Boating and FIshing

-Motorized boats are not permitted in the park lakes; however, canoers and kayakers can enjoy paddling their way across several of the lakes within the park.
-No boating is allowed on Frozen Lake, Reflection Lakes, Ghost Lake, Shadow Lake, or Tipsoo Lake.
+Unfortunately, motorized boats are not permitted in the park lakes; however, those who love to canoe and kayak can enjoy paddling their way across several of the lakes within the park.
 Fishing is also a great way to enjoy the serenity that lake life offers.
+While the fish caught here are known to be small that shouldn't stop the fun you will have.
 There are some endangered fish species in the streams and rivers flowing through the park, so be sure to know your fish species and the regulations surrounding them.
 You may not reel in that prize-winning catch, but it is an enjoyable and leisurely way to connect with nature.

-While there are no designated biking trails, cyclists can take advantage of the paved roads throughout the park.
+While there are no designated biking trails at Mount Rainier National Park, cyclists can take advantage of the paved roads throughout the park.
 Be conscious of sharing the road with vehicles and pay attention to park rules as they vary in different areas.
-Other wheeled “vehicles” or devices such as skateboards and rollerblades are not allowed at any time.
+If you do want to go cycling in the park, you should bring your own bike as there is no guarantee that a rental will be available.
+Other wheeled vehicles (such as skateboards and rollerblades) are not allowed to be used at any time.

 Hunt for Huckleberries

-From late August through early October, non-commercial berry picking is allowed.
-Huckleberries are easily found near Indian Henry’s Hunting Grounds, as well as Noble Knob Trail.
-You can also collect up to two quarts per person per day of blackberries, salmonberries, and thimbleberries.
+From late August through early October, non-commercial berry picking is welcomed at Mount Rainier National Park.
+Huckleberries are the most common and are easily found near Indian Henry’s Hunting Grounds, as well as Noble Knob Trail.
+You can also collect up to two quarts per person per day of blackberries, salmonberries, and thimbleberries if you manage to find them on your foraging adventures.
 To best protect the natural habitat and ecosystems, it has been determined that this limit will prevent any adverse effects on the park’s natural resources.